 What we’re doing to inspire girls to become the scientists and engineers of the future

 One way we want to help inspire the female scientists of the future is to show the sheer diversity of possible careers, and how rewarding and exciting these careers can be.

-Last April, the John Innes Centre, along with UEA and ResNet, hosted the first Women of the Future Conference, where students from 20 local schools heard inspirational talks from high-profile women in science, and met role models at various stages of their careers.
+Every year we host a Women of the Future Conference, where students from 20 local schools hear inspirational talks from high-profile women in science, and met role models at various stages of their careers.

 The scheme allows students to interact with scientists and learn more about STEMM career opportunities.